-Ex ecutive summary 4 1.
-2. Who we are What is a Modern Slavery Statement 5 6 a. b. c.
-What is modern slavery The Act The mandatory criteria 3.
-CareSuper's Modern Slavery Statement a.
+Exe ecutive summary 4 1.
+Who we are What is a Modern Slavery Statement 5 2.
+6 a. b.
+What is modern slavery The Act с.
+The mandatory criteria 3.
+Ca reSuper's Modern Slavery Statement a.
 Mandatory criterion 1 The reporting entity 7 b.
-Mandatory criterion 2 Our structure, operations, and supply chains 7 C. Mandatory criterion 3 Risk of modern slavery practices in operations and supply chains 8 d.
+Mandatory criterion 2 Our structure, operations and supply chains 7 C. Mandatory criterion 3 Risk of modern slavery practices in operations and supply chains 8 d.
 Mandatory criterion 4 Actions taken to assess and address the risks of modern slavery 11 e.
 Mandatory criterion 5 How we assess the effectiveness of actions noted in criterion 4 16 f.
 Mandatory criterion 6 Consultation with controlled entities 17 g.
-Mandatory criterion 7 10
+Mandatory criterion 7 Any other relevant information 18